YottaDB/YDBDoc/AdminOpsGuide/gde.rst

    R[ENAME] -R[EGION] old-region-name new-region-name
    R[ENAME] -S[EGMENT] old-segment-name new-segment-name

-The RENAME command requires specification of an object-type and two object-names.
+The RENAME command requires the specification of an object-type and two object-names.

 When renaming a region, GDE transfers all name mappings to the new region.
 When renaming a segment, GDE transfers the region mapping to the new segment.